danilo8br/web-scraping-steam/README.md

 # web-scraping-steam
 Steam Web Scraping using Python and Selenium.

 The goal of the project is to take data from Steam with Python and Selenium and send it to a file.
-The beauty of this project is to get data from each page with an automated click
+The beauty of this project is to get data from each page with an automated click.

 - First of all before starting the project, you have to install chromedriver with the current version of your google chrome.
 To be controlled by automated software to interact with the test script.